dshahrokhian/YOLO_tensorflow/README.md

 *This project is still under development*

-This project is an improvement of the implementation from @gliese581gg, with training and video features.
+An improvement of the implementation from @gliese581gg, with training, testing and video parsing.

 We also used the VOC tools to parse the VOC dataset from @mprat

+The code needs some cleaning bro.